Frequently Asked Questions

 WHAT FORMS OF PAYMENT DO YOU ACCEPT?

-We accept cash, online payment or gift card or gift voucher.
+We accept cash, Bank transfer payment or gift card or gift voucher.

-You can book through the online booking system, bank transfer or via the website.
+You can book through the online booking system, and pay by bank transfer.
 Sweet Harmony Holistic Healing only accepts pre-pay payments.

 Once booked online please get in contact with me and provide your name, treatment booking time and address.